emilianvrd/Maneuvers/Fantasy maneuvers/Talents.md

 Lore\
 You carefully safeguard your professional endeavors to prevent disaster.
 When you use Lore to Earn Income, if you roll a critical failure, you instead get a failure.
 You also gain twice as much income from a failed check to Earn Income, unless it was originally a critical failure.

+### Fast Jump
+Movement\
+1 action\
+You can use High Jump and Long Jump as a single action instead of 2 actions.
+If you do, you don’t perform the initial Stride (nor do you fail if you don’t Stride 10 feet).
+In addition, you increase the vertical distance you move when you High Jump by 2m and the horizontal distance you move when you Long Jump by 4m.

 ### Foil Senses
 Stealth\
 Constant\